Our Vision & Mission

 Strategic Objectives

-The KEFRI Strategic Plan 2018-2022 will strive to achieve seven (7) strategic objectives which are to:
+The KEFRI Strategic Plan 2022-2027 will strive to achieve seventeen (17) strategic objectives which are to:

-To develop technologies for efficient processing and utilization of wood and non-wood forest products.
+Develop technologies for efficient processing and utilization of forest products for livelihood improvement.